allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 <img width = "468" src =
 "https://github.com/allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/blob/main/split.gif" />

 **You should complete step two before completing this step.** Inside the for-loop you created in step two, add an if-else statement so that bricks on one side of the orign move to the left, and the other move to the right.
-In the resulting image, the wall splits in half like sliding doble doors.
+In the resulting image, the wall splits in half like sliding double doors.

 If you achieve this objective, you will get points for **math-logic** and **if-else**.